dtflaneur/nd-da/project-7/README.md

 __Question 3: *What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms? [relevant rubric item: “pick an algorithm”]*__

 I tried 5 algorithms: naive bayes, k-mean, logistic regression, svm and  random forrest.
 I found Naive bayes to give good results.
-But it wasn't giving expected results on test data. **Logistic regression gave the required results thus I kept Logistic rregression as final algorithm**

 | Algorithm				| Accuracy	| Precision	| Recall	| Best Param |
 | :---------------------|-----------|-----------|-----------|-----------: |